-Wisconsin foster parents are needed more than ever during these difficult times of Coroavirus.
-In fact, it is a great time to begin the process and qualify to become a foster parent.
-With time on our hands during this COVID19 stay-at-home order there are many steps that can be completed toward getting a foster care license now.
+Yes, you can become a foster parent during times of Covid.
+Wisconsin foster parents are needed more to begin the process and qualify to become a foster parent.
+With time on our hands during this COVID stay-at-home order there are many steps that can be completed toward getting a foster care license now.

-We have seen many toddler pairs, elementary sibling groups, and teens in recent months and that doesn't seem to be slowing down.
-The good news is that our foster families continue to accept new placements while practicing safe, social distancing and stay-at-home orders.
-The bad news is, we simply do not have enough foster homes to accommodate the number of referrals we continue to get during these unprecedented times of Coronavirus in Wisconsin.
+We have seen many toddler pairs, elementary sibling groups, and overwhelming numbers of teens in recent months.
+The good news is that our foster families continue to accept new placements while practicing safe, social distancing, and masking orders.
+The bad news is, we simply do not have enough foster homes to accommodate the number of referrals we continue to get during these unprecedented times of Covid in Wisconsin.

 CCR is a statewide foster agency with foster families in 35 counties across Wisconsin.
-We receive 30-35 referrals every month from counties all over the state and are able to place children in loving homes less than 20% of the time.
+We receive 40-50 referrals every month from counties all over the state.
+Sadly, we are able to place children in loving homes less than 20% of the time.
 The largest problem is, we often do not have an available home or a home at all in the right location that would be a successful match.
-This is why our plea for homes in every corner of the state continues and why we need you to take advantage of the extra time on hand to begin the process.
+This is why our plea for homes in every corner of the state continues.

 Our staff is ready for your call!
 We would love to speak with you and get you qualified right over the phone.
-You can expect a casual, no pressure conversation that allows you to ask questions and get the answers you need.
+You can expect a casual, no-pressure conversation that allows you to ask questions and get the answers you need.
 The best part is, our foster parent adviser is a retired foster parent herself.
-She has first hand knowledge and experience to share that will assist you in exploring deeper so you can decide if fostering with CCR is a good fit for you and your family and if you are a candidate to begin the process to become a foster parent.
+She has first-hand knowledge and experience that will assist you in exploring deeper in a decision to foster with CCR.
+The 5 steps to getting a license are here: the process to become a foster parent.

-If you cannot reach an agency, get a call back, or get a response to an email when you are exploring foster care, what do you think it will be like when you are licensed with that agency and have a foster child in your home?
+If you cannot reach an agency, get a callback, or get a response to an email when you are exploring foster care, imagine what it might be like when you are licensed with that agency and have a foster child in your home?
 Will the agency be available to you?
 Will the staff respond or return your calls in an emergency?
 How long will it be before they help you in a crisis?

 PLEASE believe us when we tell you that responsiveness and communication are vitally important to foster parents.

-A call with our foster parent adviser can last anywhere from 20-50 minutes.
-It all depends on how many questions you have and how much detail you wish to acquire.
-All calls are honest and transparent so you get the information you need to make the best decision for you and your family.
+A phone call with our foster parent adviser is honest and transparent so you get the information you need to make the best decision for you and your family.

 Questions to expect during your first phone call with us: